MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgUnmuteCommunicationCall.md

 This is a server unmute, meaning that the server will start sending audio packets for this participant to other participants again.
 For more information about how to handle unmute operations, see unmuteParticipantOperation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaUnmuteCommunicationCall](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaUnmuteCommunicationCall?view=graph-powershell-beta)

 ## SYNTAX

 ### UnmuteExpanded (Default)